Pursuer2/PursuerJavaBridgeGen/README.md

 3.  see "test.py" , "test/jbridge_test.c" , "test/jbridge/JbridgeStubJ.java"  for usage.

-you need write a Java class with "public static" methods to be exported, like file "test/jbridge/JbridgeStubJ.java". and access these method by include generated "jbridge_decl.h" in c code.
+you need write a Java class with "public static" methods to be exported, like file "test/jbridge/JbridgeStubJ.java". and access these methods by include generated "jbridge_decl.h" in c code.
 See test/jbridge_test.c.

 For "native" method, your programe should overwrite the function in struct jbridge_xxxx__Interface.